 In this section, we report more detailed results for the estimates for international transport costs, by transport mode on a yearly basis, when either additive costs are included in the estimation (Equation (6)) or not (Equation (7)), under our benchmark sectoral classification level (3 digit).
-Precisely, we complement the results displayed in Table 1 by reporting the estimates of international transport costs for a sample of years over 1974-2013, when the degree of classification retained (s) is at the 3-digit classification level.
-Table B.1 reports the results for Air transport.
-The results for Vessel transport are displayed in Table B.2.
+Specifically, we complement the results displayed in Table 1 by reporting the estimates of international transport costs for a sample of years over 1974-2013, when the degree of classification retained (s) is at the 3-digit classification level.
+Table B.1 reports the results for air transport.
+The results for vessel transport are displayed in Table B.2.

 Table B.1: Air: Transport costs estimates, 3-digits (selected years)